Is the Riester pension worthwhile?

 Expert tips and current legal aspects

-When selecting a Riester contract, a close examination of the cost structure is essential.
-The legally required product information sheet shows effective costs, which allow for comparison. [] Our expert tip: Pay attention not only to the amount of allowances but also compare the total costs and flexibility of different offers.
-Changing providers is generally possible, even shortly before retirement begins, for example, to switch to a cheaper contract, although the number of accepting providers may be limited. [] Recent court rulings have declared certain cost clauses in Riester contracts ineffective, particularly during the transition to the payout phase. [,.]
-On 21 November 2023, the Federal Court of Justice (BGH) found a clause on initial and brokerage costs during annuitization to be non-transparent (Case No. XI ZR 290/22). [,] Reductions in the annuity factor by insurers have also been reviewed by the courts. [] It is worthwhile to carefully check the contract terms and seek independent advice, such as from consumer advice centres, in case of uncertainties. [] For a comprehensive retirement planning strategy, considering alternatives such as the Rürup pension or a private pension insurance can also be worthwhile.
+When choosing a Riester contract, a close look at the cost structure is essential.
+The statutory product information sheet shows effective costs, making comparison possible. [] Our expert tip: Do not just look at the level of allowances, but compare the total costs and flexibility of different offers.
+Changing provider is generally possible, even shortly before retirement begins, for example to switch to a cheaper contract, although the number of providers willing to accept transfers may be limited. [] Recent court rulings have declared certain cost clauses in Riester contracts invalid, particularly in the transition to the payout phase. [,.]
+For example, on 21 November 2023 (case no. XI ZR 290/22), the Federal Court of Justice (BGH) found a clause on initial and intermediary costs in annuitisation to be opaque. [,] Reductions in the pension factor by insurers have also been reviewed by the courts. [] It is worth reviewing the contract terms carefully and, if anything is unclear, seeking independent advice, such as from the consumer advice centres. [] For comprehensive retirement planning, it can also make sense to look at alternatives such as the Rürup pension or a private pension insurance policy.

 In summary, the decision for or against the Riester pension depends on many individual factors.